-Erb’s palsy (also called Erb-Duchenne palsy) is an uncommon form of paralysis caused by damage to the upper trunk of cervical nerves attached to the spinal cord known as the brachial plexus.
+Erb’s palsy (also called Erb-Duchenne palsy) is an uncommon form of paralysis caused by damage to the upper trunk of cervical nerves attached to the spinal cord, known as the brachial plexus.
 These nerves (C5-C8) control the upper arm muscles, including the deltoids, biceps and brachialis.
 Erb’s palsy is distinct from Klumpke’s palsy, which damages nerves that control the lower arm and hand.

 Birth Injury Leading to Erb’s Palsy

-The most common cause of Erb’s palsy is birth injury caused by shoulder dystocia, or distress during a difficult birth when the baby’s shoulder becomes trapped by the mother’s pelvic bone.
-Obstetricians should understand the conditions that can lead to dystocia, including:
+The most common cause of Erb’s palsy is shoulder dystocia, which happens when the baby’s shoulder becomes trapped by the mother’s pelvic bone.
+Obstetricians should understand and be aware of the risk factors that can lead to dystocia, including:

 How an Erb’s Palsy Lawyer Can Help